scholarslab/scholarslab.github.io/collections/_posts/2020-06-30-participating-in-statue-removal-history-crowdsourcing.md

 The ["When They Came Down"](https://whentheycamedown.com/) crowdsourced project, run by Emily Gorcenski, is a communal effort to document info in one place as various racist monuments are removed, renamed, and/or recontextualized: "a people's history of ejecting the stained legacy of colonialism, slavery, and genocide from our public spaces"[^1].
 People are invited to contribute info about related actions to research and write up for the website, which runs from the GitHub repo [https://github.com/Gorcenski/whentheycamedown](https://github.com/Gorcenski/whentheycamedown).

-I decided to volunteer, and have added two statue pages so far ([1](https://github.com/Gorcenski/whentheycamedown/pull/102), [2](https://github.com/Gorcenski/whentheycamedown/pull/114)).
+I volunteered to add two statue pages ([1](https://github.com/Gorcenski/whentheycamedown/pull/102), [2](https://github.com/Gorcenski/whentheycamedown/pull/114)).
 Some colleagues took me up on my offer to support their adding content as well; below, I've shared the instructions I gave them, in case any readers would like to assist with this project as well (and/or get a better sense of how group Github-hosted sites work).
 Note that in addition to researching content and adding it to the site, translations of content between Spanish and English, and improved details and citations on existing writing appear useful to the project.

 I wrote these instructions at 2am, and regardless would love to make them better.
 Please let me know if you run into trouble following them, or have suggestions for making them better.